talonchandler/polaris/README.md

     conda activate polaris

 Install polaris locally so that you can access it from anywhere.

+    pip install -e ./

-You can also modify your `$PATH` variable.
+Alternatively, you can modify your `$PYTHONPATH` variable.
 You will only need to do this once.

-    pip install -e ./

 Run the example scripts.